BenjaminShinar/Books-Resources/c++ Weekly/Episodes-301_400.md

 }
 ```

-the result of substracting the two uint8_t variables is an int.
+the result of subtracting the two uint8_t variables is an int.

 ```cpp
 #include <cstdint>